industrial-edge/hello-world/docs/installation.md

 <a href="graphics/reverse-proxy.png"><img src="graphics/reverse-proxy.png" height="25%" width="25%" ></a>
 <br>

+- Click "Review" and "Validate & Create"
-- **Start Upload** to transfer the app to Industrial Edge Management
+- Start Upload to transfer the app to Industrial Edge Management
 - Further information about using the Industrial Edge App Publisher can be found in the [IE Hub](https://iehub.eu1.edge.siemens.cloud/documents/appPublisher/en/start.html)

 ## Install Application on Industrial Edge Device